-UK is rejoining the Horizon Europe science program, the latest sign of thawing relations with the EU
+The UK is rejoining the European Union’s science research program as post-Brexit relations thaw

-LONDON (AP) — Britain is rejoining the European Union’s science-sharing program Horizon Europe, the two sides announced Thursday, more than two years after membership became a casualty of Brexit.
+LONDON (AP) — Britain is rejoining the European Union’s $100 billion science-sharing program Horizon Europe, the two sides announced Thursday, more than two years after the country’s membership became a casualty of Brexit.

-British scientists expressed relief at the decision, the latest sign of thawing relations between the EU and its former member.
+British scientists expressed relief at the decision, the latest sign of thawing relations between the EU and its former member nation.

-After months of negotiations, the British government said the country was becoming a “fully associated member” of the research collaboration body.
-U.K.-based scientists can bid for Horizon funding starting Thursday and will be able to lead Horizon-backed science projects starting in 2024.
+After months of negotiations, the British government said the country was becoming a “fully associated member” of the research collaboration body U.K.-based scientists can bid for Horizon funding starting Thursday and will be able to lead Horizon-backed science projects starting in 2024.
 Britain is also rejoining Copernicus, the EU space program’s Earth observation component.

 “The EU and U.K. are key strategic partners and allies, and today’s agreement proves that point,” said European Commission President Ursula von der Leyen, who signed off on the deal during a call with Prime Minister Rishi Sunak on Wednesday.
 “We will continue to be at the forefront of global science and research.”